What Retirement Savings Benchmarks Should You Consider?

-Just as a fitness tracker can help you assess your progress toward fitness goals, having benchmarks can help you stay on track with your retirement savings.
-However, with so many benchmarks and rules of thumb, it can be tough to know which ones really apply to you.
+Just as a fitness tracker can help you assess your progress toward fitness goals, having benchmarks can help you stay on track with your retirement planning and retirement savings.
+However, with so many benchmarks and rules of thumb, it can be tough for Americans to know which ones really apply.
 Whenever you encounter these “rules,” it can be helpful to take a look at the underlying assumptions.
-Does the calculation assume you’ll receive Social Security?
-That you’ll retire at age 62?
-That you’ll need a certain percentage of your annual salary in retirement?
+Does the retirement calculator assume you’ll receive Social Security benefits?
+Will your retirement age be 62?
+Will you need a certain percentage of your annual salary in retirement?
 Once you know the assumptions, you can decide how they apply—or don’t apply—to your own situation.

-It’s estimated most people will need at least 8 times their final salary by age 67 to fund retirement at 85 percent of pre-retirement income.
-For example, a final salary of $100,000 would require $800,000 in savings.
-It may sound like a lot, but you can break it down into manageable chunks and adjust when necessary.
+It’s estimated most people will need at least eight times their final salary by retirement age of 67 to fund retirement at 85 percent of pre-retirement income.
+For example, a final salary of $100,000 would require $800,000 in a savings plan.

-Benchmark #2: Strive to save the equivalent of 1 year of salary by age 35.
+Benchmark #2: As a starting point, Millennials should strive to save the equivalent of one year of salary by age 35.
 Take your current age and subtract it from 35.
-Divide your anticipated salary by the difference to see how much you should be saving each year.
 For example, suppose you’re 26 years old and expect to make $32,000 a year.
-Divide $32,000 by 9 years (35 minus 26).
+Divide $32,000 by nine years (35 minus 26).
 You need to save about $3,500 a year—or about $295 a month—to reach your goal.*

 Use these tips to measure progress and make adjustments where necessary:

 - Update your goals.
 Use the salary you're earning at each age to calculate the corresponding benchmark.

 - Monitor your performance.
 Tracking your progress against milestones gives you insight into your savings progress.